Rabadash8820/UnityAssemblies/README.md

 In versions 1.x, this property should be added to your .csproj file.
 See the next section for instructions.

 In versions 2.x, it _must_ be added to a `Directory.Build.props` file.
-If you're working with a specific Unity project, we recommend setting `UnityProjectPath` rather than `UnityVersion`.
+If you're working with a specific Unity project, the recommendation is to set `UnityProjectPath` rather than `UnityVersion`.
 This NuGet package will then look up the project's Unity version from its `ProjectSettings/ProjectVersion.txt` file, so that when you update the project to a new Unity version, your assembly references will also update.
 `UnityProjectPath` must be the path to a Unity project folder, not the `Assets/` subfolder.